Skip to content

 • Historic and future modelling and mapping of early season temperature patterns and extremes, and impacts for pome and stone fruit production in South Africa (S Midgley)

-• Adaptability indexing of new pome (apple and pear) and stone fruit (plum and cherry) cultivars in diverse South African growing areas (I Labuschagne, E Louw, P Solomon, C du Toit and T Dorfling) - see Dormancy
+• Adaptability indexing of cherry cultivars in diverse South African growing areas (I Labuschagne, E Louw, C van Wyk, K Vahrmeijer) - see Dormancy

 • Enabling the calculation of carbon sequestration in the Confronting Climate Change Initiative's online carbon calculator (C Smit)